Role

 Before joining Nottingham Trent University, Monteith was Professor of American Studies at the University of Nottingham, and founding co-director, with Zoe Trodd, of the Centre for Research in Race and Rights.

-From 2013-2016, she was founding Director of the Midlands3Cities-AHRC Doctoral Training Partnership (a consortium comprising University of Nottingham, Nottingham Trent University, De Montfort University, University of Leicester, University of Birmingham, Birmingham City University and she put in place multiple creative industry partners).
+From 2013-2016, she was founding Director of the Midlands3Cities-AHRC Doctoral Training Partnership (a consortium comprising University of Nottingham, Nottingham Trent University, De Montfort University, University of Leicester, University of Birmingham, Birmingham City University and put in place multiple creative industry partners).
 Prior to that, she was Associate Dean of the University of Nottingham Graduate School with responsibility for the Faculty of Arts.

 For REF 2014, she was a member and assessor for two subject areas in Sub-Panel D: History and English.